flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 - `epochs`: (`int`, default = 1000). <br>
 The maximum number of training epochs of the linear classifier.

-The following additional hyperparameters are used for defining the model's input sequences and output labels:
+The following additional hyperparameters are used for deriving the model's input sequences and output labels:

 - `time_worn_threshold`: (`float`, default = 0.7). <br>
 The minimum percentage of time that the patient must have worn the CGM device over a given week.